home-assistant/home-assistant.io/source/_integrations/gstreamer.markdown

 ---
-title: "Gstreamer"
+title: Gstreamer
-description: "Instructions on how to integrate Gstreamer into Home Assistant."
+description: Instructions on how to integrate Gstreamer into Home Assistant.
 ha_category:
   - Media Player
 logo: gstreamer.png